brentgroves/repsys/k8s/metalb-ingress-install.md

 ## Issues

 When the Load Balancer is enabled external kubectl connections become slower and timeout.
 You can update the ~/.kube/config file to use an IP address of a node that is not occupied by the load balancer but it's still slow.
+I believe this was happening because I did not use separate IP addresses for the load balancer.
+Once I picked new unused IP addresses for the load balancer kubectl connections were fine.

 ## References